-The evolutionary approach taken in this proposal should reveal new insights into the molecular basis of current developmental processes involved in AP patterning in general and the establishment of the nephric field in particular.
-Discovering the molecular mechanisms that control nephric genes in early chordate groups will point to the basic requirements for this process that are not yet fully understood in late vertebrate groups.
-However, the use of the advanced, well established amniote model system in this proposal including the large background of molecular studies in the field of mesoderm patterning will able us to provide new data on molecular cascades and mechanisms to be investigated in the early chordate/vertebrate models.
-Taken together, this cross species approach, although conceptually not new, in particular studies is not often followed, if at all.
-The collaboration of three labs expert in their model systems should provide significant advantages in understanding evolutionary transitions and in particular the early events in the formation of the nephric field.
+The evolutionary approach in this proposal should reveal new insights into the molecular basis of current developmental processes involved in AP patterning in general and the establishment of the nephric field in particular.
+Discovering the molecular mechanisms that control nephric genes in early chordate groups will point to basic requirements for this process that are poorly understood in late vertebrate groups.
+The use of an advanced, well established amniote model system in this proposal including the large background of molecular studies in the field of mesoderm patterning will provide new data on molecular cascades and mechanisms to be investigated in the early chordate/vertebrate models.
+This cross-species approach, although conceptually not new, in particular studies is not often followed, if at all.
+The collaboration of three labs that expert in their model systems should provide significant advantages in understanding evolutionary transitions and in particular the early events in the formation of the nephric field.

-C. Preliminary results
+C. Preliminary Results

 C1.
 The origin of the IM and evolutionary development of the nephric duct